ucsb/webguide/html.md

 }
 ```

-In this example, the styling for the "age" input has a shorter width While
+In this example, the styling for the "age" input has a shorter width while
 the "name" input has a longer width, appropriate for their future content.

 Going further, you should also provide `maxlength` attributes to prevent the